AshrafChitamba/react-solid-components/README.md

 ## For Component

-This is component handles control flow of mapping through arrays and making the code more readable and modular
+This component handles control flow of mapping through arrays to be rendered.

 ```javascript
 import { For } from 'react-solid-components';